Menu

 Attendance

-Our school has a target to achieve 97% attendance over the course of the year...help us to achieve our target by coming to school every day you possibly can!
+Our school has a target to achieve at least 97% attendance over the course of the year...help us to achieve our target by coming to school every day you possibly can!

 Every moment matters!